-The Point of Change of Ownership for the Project will be on the Interconnection Customer's side of disconnect switch.
-A drawing identifying the Point of Change of Ownership is attached as Exhibit 1.
+The Point of Change of Ownership for the Project will be on the Interconnection Customer's side of air-break switch

-1.3 Interconnection Customer's Facilities
+1.3 Interconnection Customer's Interconnection Facilities

-The Interconnection Customer's Interconnection Facilities are located adjacent to IPC's Interconnection Facilities.
-The Interconnection Customer will install solar arrays, batteries, inverters, disconnect switches, distribution collector system, transformers (including a main step-up transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
-The main step-up transformer is a 63/84/105 MVA, 230kV/34.5kV delta/wye-grounded, 3-phase and should provide an adequate ground source for transmission line protection.
+The Interconnection Customer's Interconnection Facilities are located immediately adjacent to IPC's Interconnection Facilities.
+The Interconnection Customer will install solar arrays, inverters, disconnect switches, distribution collector system, transformers (including a main stepup transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
+The main step-up transformer is a 156/207/260 MVA, 230kV/34.5kV delta/wyegrounded, 3-phase and should provide an adequate ground source for transmission line protection.
 Interconnection Customer will build 230kV facilities to the Point of Change of Ownership.

-The Interconnection Customer's system will be constructed as follows:
+The interconnection Customer's system will be constructed as follows:

-- 1. The photovoltaic inverter system will comprise of systems. - 2.
-Each photovoltaic power conditioning system will comprise of one 3,150 kVA 34.5kV/V step-up transformer and one 3,150 kVA inverter. - 3.
-The BESS inverter system will comprise of 21 power conditioning systems. - 4.
-Each BESS power conditioning system will comprise of one 5,000 kVA 34.5kV/930V stepup transformer and one 5,000 kVA inverter. - 5.
+- 1. The photovoltaic inverter system will comprise of 61 systems. - 2.
+Each photovoltaic power conditioning system will comprise of one step-up transformer and one inverter. - 3.
 A plant controller will be used to control the inverter system and to implement smart inverter functionality for operating the project within a voltage range and power factor specified by IPC at the point of interconnection.